-The BioAdvanced Brush Killer Plus kills tough brush and weeds right down to the root.
-It kills over 70 different types of weeds and brush, including poison oak, poison ivy, kudzu, blackberry, and bramble.
+The BioAdvanced Brush Killer Plus kills stubborn weeds and brush right down to the root.
+It kills over 70 different types of weeds and brush, including spurge weed, poison ivy, kudzu, wild blackberries, and bramble.

-You should make sure that you wear protective clothing and be careful not to inhale the fumes from this product.
-Also, be careful around your lawn and plants, as these may be killed when spraying the weeds and brush.
+You should make sure that you wear protective gear and be careful not to inhale the fumes from this product.
+Also, be careful around your lawn and other plants, as this product can kill plants in nearby surroundings.